 FactsFacts on Ultherapy Treatments

-- Ultherapy is the leading non-surgical face & neck lifting treatment in the United States
+- Ultherapy is the leading non-surgical face & neck lifting treatment

 - Ultherapy delivers ultrasound to provide controlled heating to the deep layers under your skin

 - Controlled heating contracts collagen fibers and ligaments

 - This treatment can improve skin laxity and wrinkles around the eyes, mouth, & neck, giving a natural non-surgical facelift

 - Therapy can be combined with lasers, threads, & fillers for optimal results